 The articles in this newsletter share just a portion of the management practices used by FWP in 2013.
 It begins with a summary of fisheries management highlights from each of our seven administrative regions.
 This is followed by a description of the activities within the past year in our rapidly expanding Aquatic Invasive Species Program and at each of our 11 hatcheries within the state.
 Then it’s topped off with highlights in the Fishing Access Sites Program throughout Montana’s three Fishing Districts.

-Until next year, FWP hopes you will take every opportunity to enjoy and explore Montana’s waters and renowned fisheries.
+Until next year, may you enjoy exploring Montana’s waters and renowned fisheries.